lj020326/Ansible-inventory-file-examples/tests/ansible-group-priority/example1/README.md

 # Example 1: Test with child groups having same depth

-One might observe what is believed to be unexpected results when `ansible_group_priority` is used in inventory inventory groups that have a parent/child relationship.
+One might observe what is believed to be unexpected results when `ansible_group_priority` is used in inventory groups that have a parent/child relationship.

 For example, create an inventory structurally that looks like this: